American McGee's Alice: Conception

+Creative director American McGee had been working as a level designer at id Software on the Doom and Quake series.
+During the development of Quake II, the team watched a demonstration of an early version of Valve's GoldSrc engine, a heavily modified, licensed version of id's Quake engine.
+The demo showed the capability of manipulating the camera to capture cinematic-like cutscenes and provide narrative.
+Though McGee was impressed with this novel use and wanted to use their technology to tell stories, he said that others at id did not want to go in that direction.

-After leaving id Software in 1997, creative director American McGee was inspired to design a game that did not involve space marines, guns, aliens and outer space, which were the common themes in the Doom and Quake series.
+After leaving id Software in 1997, McGee was inspired to design a game that did not involve space marines, guns, aliens and outer space, which were the common themes in the Doom and Quake series.
 McGee's dark and lustrous image of Alice's Adventures in Wonderland was primarily inspired by the Crystal Method track "Trip Like I Do", in which he heard the word "wonder".
 Following this inspiration, McGee and his creative partner R.J.
 Berg began sketching a narrative and preliminary designs.
 McGee's goal was to present what he considered to be a natural extension of the setting and characters of the original Alice novels.
 Many of the early experiments with evolving the material of the novel – which included manga, futuristic, cartoon and sexual interpretations – strayed from McGee's intended direction.
 Sketches of Alice, the Cheshire Cat and the Hatter by Terry Smith and Norm Felchle played a decisive role in establishing the game's visual style and served as a foundation for subsequent concept art.
 McGee sought to omit shortcomings in products that he had previously designed, such as recreating reality instead of creating a fantastic world, reusing traditional weapons, and unremarkable characters.
 The game had a budget of $4.5 million.
+Around twenty-seven people worked on it.